veevelder/random-encounters/README.md

 ![Random Encounter Settings](images/rnd-settings.png)

 It will create a new Random Encounter Template.
+Which is now collapsible for better viewing.

 ![Random Encounter Example](images/empty-rnd.png)